OperaGraecaAdnotata/OGA/README.md

 the website http://oga.informatik.uni-leipzig.de/en/index.html). 🏋️‍❤️😃

-Because of the large size of the data, this repository contains a few manually annotated files used to create the annotations, whose version control can be useful.
+Because of the large size of the data, this repository contains a few manually annotated files used to create annotations, whose version control can be useful.
 The actual corpus data are made available on Zenodo at